Stunning, handpicked trails and footpaths through the lakes and mountains

 Most guests will stay the night before the tour in Windermere and we are more than happy to arrange additional accommodation, please ask when booking!
 There is much to do in this village set on the shore of the Lake District’s largest lake and it is the perfect place to relax and settle into the local area before beginning your walking trip.

 Day 1Windermere to Coniston

-After meeting our guide and following a full safety briefing you depart Bowness on Windermere and catch the famous Ferry House Ferry over the lake.
+A guide will meet you and for a briefing and to ensure you are fully set up for your walking holiday.
+Following this, you depart from Bowness on Windermere and catch the famous Ferry House Ferry over the lake.
 Our route allows you to walk close to the shore of the lake and over the rolling hills to Hawkshead before heading gently downhill to the charming village of Coniston and a well-earned night to relax.

 Mileage: 9 miles

 Heading out of Coniston our walking route follows the old Walna Scarr Road below the Old Man of Coniston, travelling through the beautiful and remote Duddon Valley before walking around the side of Harter Fell and following the River Esk to Eskdale.
 The walking is generally easy but you will actually ascent more on this day than any other – with the total of approaching 950m / 3000ft.